On This Page[Hide][Show]

 – Alzheimer’s disease; or

-The policy excerpts above are from a real Unum group long-term disability insurance policy.
-If Unum has denied your long-term disability insurance claim, regardless of the specific reason for the denial, it is strongly recommended that you do not proceed through the appeal process without first requesting a free case evaluation by an experienced disability lawyer.
+The above policy excerpts above are from a real Unum group long-term disability insurance policy.
+If Unum has denied your long-term disability insurance claim, regardless of the specific reason for the denial, it is strongly recommended that you do not proceed through the appeals process without first requesting a free case evaluation by an experienced disability attorney.

-What Language Does Unum Use When Denying a Claim?
+What Language Does Unum Use When It Denies a Claim?

-- In deciding upon an appeal to a denial, Unum may respond: “We determined the decision on the claim is correct.”
+- When deciding on an appeal of a denial, Unum may respond: “We determined the decision on the claim is correct.”

 - They may hire a vocational expert/consultant: “On appeal, we had our vocational rehabilitation consultant (VRC) review the demands of your client’s regular occupation as it is performed in the national economy based on the concerns you brought up on appeal.”

-- Unum will likely conclude: “Based on our review, the decision to deny benefits is appropriate.
-The available file information supports she has the functional capacity to perform her regular occupation.”
+- Unum is likely to conclude: “Based on our review, the decision to deny benefits is appropriate.
+The available file information supports that she has the functional capacity to perform her regular occupation.”

 Do I Have a Unum Disability Insurance Policy?